 Parents and pupils of inpatients and daypatients involved in medical needs education groups report especially positively on information provided around special consideration and access arrangements.
 Evaluations show that knowledge and understanding shows an increase for both pupils and parents/carers.

 One of the key aims of the medical needs groups is to re-engage and support reintegration back into educational provision.
 Pupils and parents report back very positively on this aspect of the work (see Conference Posters)

 Is the right focus being placed on areas for improvement?
 Is Pupil Premium appropriately targeted on areas for improvement?

-Qualitative evaluation shows The City Farm improved motivation in targeted students and provided good value but largely impacted only on Day School Pupils.
-The Reward Points System provides clear incentives and stages for marking and staging progress and still represents very good value.
+Qualitative and quantative evaluation from the conference posters and projects improved motivation in targeted students and provided good value.
+The Reward Points System provides clear incentives and stages for marking and staging progress for outpatient pupils and still represents very good value.
 Progress evidenced here also tends to correlate with wider attainment.